mesosphere/marathon/ci/README.md

 be careful.
 The `killStaleTestProcesses` might kill process you don't want to be gone.

-The `compileAndTest` target basically runs `sbt clean test integration/test scapegoat`.
+The `compileAndTest` target basically runs `sbt clean test integration/test`.
 This is the main compilation step.

 The `build` target assembles Marathon binary packages and generates the sha1 checksums for the zip and tarball packages.
 See `createPackageSha1s` in the